-Sourceability LLC launched in 2015 with Jens Gamperl’s grand idea of connecting industrial buyers with the world’s electronic component manufacturers and distributors.
+Sourceability LLC launched in 2015 with founder and CEO Jens Gamperl’s grand idea of connecting industrial buyers with the world’s electronic component manufacturers and distributors.

 Gamperl’s goal: to use his team of electronics supply chain experts to research dozens of web portals worldwide to find buyers the best deals.